MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-install-os.md

 You can configure boot from a VHDX file one of two ways:

-**Native boot** – Follow the steps to [configure native boot from a VHDX or VHD file](https://docs.microsoft.com/windows-hardware/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu) using the *ServerHCI.vhdx* file.
+**Native boot** – Follow the steps to [configure native boot from a VHDX or VHD file](/windows-hardware/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu) using the *ServerHCI.vhdx* file.
 This step requires a bootable WinPE image.

 **BCD boot** - Boot configuration data (BCD) allows multiple boot entries and requires you to first install a Windows OS on the physical boot drive, which becomes the first boot entry.
 You then configure the VHDX boot, which becomes the second boot entry using the *ServerHCI.vhdx* file.

 If using BCD boot, complete the following steps:

 1. Copy the *ServerHCI.vhdx* file to the physical boot drive of your server.
-1. From an administrative command prompt, run the following to attach the VHDX file, select a volume, and assign a drive letter:
+1. Run the following command as administrator to attach the VHDX file, select a volume, and assign a drive letter:

     ```powershell
     Diskpart